 IVR is an automated system where a recorded voice administers survey questions/scripts and detects voice and keypad inputs from a home phone or cell phone.
 Privacy is enhanced by switching to IVR from a live interviewer for the administration of sensitive questions.
 IVR is also ideal for ecological momentary assessment (EMA).
-Web-based data collection:

-SRP has the capability to conduct web-based surveys and other online data collection and management.
-UCSUR operates secure servers that host such activities.
-Mobile device data collection:

-SRP has capabilities to design applications for the collection of data on smartphones and other mobile devices.
-These include tools for the collection and integration of selfreported survey, location tracking, and physiological monitoring data for real-time ecological momentary assessment studies.
+Web-based data collection: SRP has the capability to conduct web-based surveys and other online data collection and management.
+UCSUR operates secure servers that host such activities and uses the University-approved Qualtrics software platform.
+Mobile device data collection: SRP has capabilities to design applications for the collection of data on Smart Phones and other mobile devices.
+These include tools for the collection and integration of self-reported survey, location tracking, and physiological monitoring data for real-time ecological momentary assessment studies.
 Additional data collection services: